Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 This calendar is a service for the travel medicine community.
 The listings come from reputable individuals within the community but are not checked or necessarily endorsed by ISTM.

-5th Tropical Medicine Excursion, 29 November – 9 December 2017, to Ghana, West Africa.
+6th Tropical Medicine Excursion, 28 November – 8 December 2018, Ghana, West Africa.
 In collaboration with various teaching hospitals in Ghana and Kay Schaefer (MD, PhD, MSc, DTM&H), Cologne, Germany.
 11 days round-trip excursion (1400 km by road) for healthcare professionals on clinical tropical medicine and travellers’ health to the endemic areas of Ghana.
 Includes individual on-site bedside teaching, laboratory manuals (hands-on microscopy on parasites in the blood, stool, urine and skin), field excursions and lectures.
 Accreditation: 60 CME contact hours by the Medical Association, Düsseldorf, Germany.
-Official language: English. www.tropmedex.com
+Official language: English.

-ISTM Online Learning Curriculum ISTM Online Learning Curriculum To expand the reach of the ISTM educational events, it has captured individual sessions from recent Travel Medicine and Review Courses as well as recent International Conferences of the ISTM and have made them available through the internet.
+ISTM Online Learning Curriculum ISTM Online Learning Curriculum.
+To expand the reach of the ISTM educational events, it has captured individual sessions from recent Travel Medicine and Review Courses as well as recent International Conferences of the ISTM and have made them available through the internet.
 Topics are relevant to all travel medicine practitioners, with both introductory and more advanced content.
 Offering both video with synchronized slides, and audio with synchronized slides, individual sessions range from 30 minutes to four hours.
-For more information click here.